Our leadership team is a group of experienced professionals dedicated to serving you while working in harmony with our community and the environment.

 Greg Norby is the Assistant General Manager of the Wastewater Enterprise.
 His professional background includes more than a decade in water and wastewater utility management and 14 years in the private sector, providing civil and water resources engineering solutions to utilities throughout California.
 He served for five years at the Ross Valley Sanitary District, where he led a comprehensive modernization of the operations and maintenance systems and practices, capital program, infrastructure asset management systems, competency-based training and certification, and organizational structure refinement.
 He also spent 14 years at CH2M HILL, where his duties included conveyance systems design, strategic planning, hydraulic modeling of wastewater and stormwater systems, integrated water resource planning, and project team management for local, state, and federal water clients.
 He earned a BS in civil engineering from CSU Chico and a Master’s degree in water resources engineering from Utah State University.
 His professional affiliations include WEF, CWEA, AWWA, CASA, ASCE, and ACWA.

-Chief Engineer and Assistant General Manager, Infrastructure
+Acting Assistant General Manager, Infrastructure

 Assistant General Manager, Water Enterprise